armolee/note/README.md

-the note of Armo And Message
+The note of Armo And Message